Q:WHAT IS THE CSAC?

 The sole purpose of the CSAC is to consider, and decide upon, appeals from civil servants about personnel-related decisions of the Head of the Civil Service, Official Members and Chief Officers of civil service entities (in accordance with sections 33, 34 and 54 of the Public Service Management Law).
 As such the CSAC is purely an appellate body.

-The CSAC has all the powers of the Grand Court.
+The CSAC has all the powers of the Grand Court in relation to the summoning of witnesses and the production of documents.
 In the performance of its functions under the PSML, the CSAC is not subject to the direction or control of any other person or authority.
 It has no authority to be involved in civil service matters other than in relation to hearing appeals.
 Similarly it has no advisory role or authority to make public comments.
 The Commission may only undertake investigations or inquiries in relation to appeals.

 An appeal is a request to the CSAC to review a personnel-related decision in which the Appointing Officer acted in an unfair or biased manner; or the processes and procedures specified in the Law or Regulations for that type of decision were not followed; or the substantive requirements of the Law or Regulations were not complied with.
 Before accepting an appeal, the CSAC will satisfy itself that the appeal falls within its jurisdiction and that it provides clear and sufficient evidence to satisfy the requirements of the PSML.